DigiBP/Team-24DIGIBP3/README.md

 - **Outlook** for Email-correspondance with customer and freelancer.
 Mostly a HTML composed email is being sent and in addition a HTML file attached is also being send as in email html most providers do not allow java-script code, that are necessary for the process.

 **Bexio:** is a accounting tool and Mondetto is currently using it to manually enter invoices and managing customers.
 We used the bexio API https://docs.bexio.com/ to interact with customer database and handling invoices.
+Therefore a test tenant was implemented to not interfere with the real customer data / invoices from Mondetto.
+The log-in to that account can be found in the submission.

 ![Architecture Overview](https://github.com/DigiBP/Team-24DIGIBP3/blob/78ee0534811cd0ac4c58d37e8b95044916e23372/Pictures/Architecture.png)